AbdullahMalik17/Learning-TypeScript/Step11-Functions/Readme.md

 # Function
-Function i a set of statement that is executed when they are invoked .
+Function is a set of statement that is executed when they are invoked .
 It is neccessary to provide the type of parameter of function .
 ## Required Paramater
 We make the  required parameter  by the simple way like JavaScript.